Auth-Blog-Project/Auth-Blog-Project/README.md

 * REST Method POST
   * Path: /signin
-    * T\takes a request with an "Authorization" header with the value Basic TOKEN that contains a properly encoded username and password combination
+    * takes a request with an "Authorization" header with the value Basic TOKEN that contains a properly encoded username and password combination
     * returns the user's data and a JWT token as output after account creation, or a proper error response if the request wasn't successful

   * Path: /signup